 Other Extraction Operations.
 Extraction of earth resources operations involving the removal of material other than, or in addition to, topsoil shall be reviewed and approved in accordance with the following provisions:

 Operations Approval.
-In addition to conditional use approval per Section 5.7 of these Regulations, the Board of Adjustment shall review proposed extraction operations in accordance with the provisions of this subsection.
+In addition to conditional use approval per Section 5.7 of these Regulations, the DRB shall review proposed extraction operations in accordance with the provisions of this subsection.

 Application Materials.
 In addition to the application materials required for conditional use review, the following shall be submitted with any application for extraction operations, and shall be prepared by a licensed engineer or other qualified person: